RussOakham/wanderlust-recipes/testing.md

    ```
    </details>

-   With the submitFormAJAX function created, I had to bind event listeners to the relavent form submits - below is the eventlistener for the favourite toggle;
+   With the submitFormAJAX function created, I had to bind event listeners to the relevant form submits - below is the eventListener for the favourite toggle;

    <details>
    <summary>Favourite Toggle Event Listener</summary>